Flourish OS: A Novel Integrative Approach to Stress and Chronic Pain Management

 Circadian Rhythms

-Maintaining consistent sleep patterns and exposure to daylight restores robust circadian oscillations in hormones like cortisol and melatonin (Sleep Foundation Guidelines, Blume et al., 2019)
+Maintaining consistent sleep patterns and exposure to daylight restores robust circadian oscillations in hormones like cortisol and melatonin (Sleep Foundation Guidelines, Blume et al., 2019).
+This alignment helps regulate the sleep-wake cycle, optimize energy levels, and modulate inflammatory responses, all of which are crucial for effective chronic pain and stress management.
+Disruptions to these rhythms, often seen in modern lifestyles, can exacerbate pain perception and stress reactivity.

 2